bundlewrap/bundlewrap/docs/content/repo/nodes.py.md

 ### os_version

 Set this to your OS version.
-Note that it must be a tuple of integers, e.g. if you're running Ubuntu 16.04 LTS, it should by `(16, 4)`.
+Note that it must be a tuple of integers, e.g. if you're running Ubuntu 16.04 LTS, it should be `(16, 4)`.

 Tuples of integers can be used for easy comparison of versions: `(12, 4) < (16, 4)`